willhains/purity/README.md

 ## Annotations

-There are four categories of types in a well-written, value-based application.
+There are four categories of types in a well-written, value-oriented application.
 Purity introduces four annotations to help document and identify them.

 1. `@Value` = a pure, immutable [value type][values]
 2. `@Mutable` = holds data that may change